calblueprint/dccentralkitchen/.github/pull_request_template.md

 [//]: # "Add screenshots of expected behavior - GIFs if you're feeling fancy!"

-CC: @anniero98 @wangannie
+CC: @wangannie

-[//]: # 'This tags in both Annies as a default.
+[//]: # 'This tags Annie as a default.
 Feel free to change, or add on anyone who you should be in on the conversation.'